Mike James (basketball, born 1990): Phoenix Suns (2017)

 On July 3, 2017, James signed with the Phoenix Suns and joined the team for the 2017 NBA Summer League.
 In the 2017 Summer League, he led the team in points and assists, averaging 20.5 points off of 53.8% shooting and 5.0 assists per game, as well as recording 5.2 rebounds and 1.8 steals in 33.2 minutes per game for the six games the Suns played during the event.
-James' contract with the team was a two-way affiliate deal, their first in franchise history.
+James's contract with the team was a two-way affiliate deal, their first in franchise history.
 He also became the first player to sign a two-way contract in the NBA after spending multiple years overseas in international leagues.
-While James was eligible to split his time between Phoenix and their Northern Arizona Suns G League affiliate, he would never join the G League team during his two-way contract.
+While James was eligible to split his time between Phoenix and their Northern Arizona Suns G League affiliate, he never joined the G League team during his two-way contract.
 James made his NBA debut on October 18, 2017, against the Portland Trail Blazers, recording 12 points that night.
 James became the first player to sign a two-way contract to also start with the team that signed him on, as he became the starting point guard on the October 23 game against the Sacramento Kings under interim head coach Jay Triano, recording 18 points and a team-high 7 assists in a 117–115 win.
 During his first four games of the season, James recorded at least 10 or more points with increased minute production in each game.
 On Halloween night, James recorded his first 20-point game with 24 points scored and four steals recorded in a 122–114 win over the Brooklyn Nets.
 On November 26, 2017, he scored a career-high 26 points in a 119–108 loss to the Minnesota Timberwolves.
 James would play his last game under his original two-way contract on December 5 against the Toronto Raptors, recording 10 points in a 126–113 loss.
 During this time, James would be considered the biggest success story to date revolving around the NBA's newest implemented system.

-On December 7, 2017, James' contract with the Suns was converted to a one-year regular season deal, after Phoenix waived Derrick Jones Jr. However, on December 23, 2017, over two weeks after signing his one-year deal, James was waived by the Suns.
+On December 7, 2017, James's contract with the Suns was converted to a one-year regular season deal, after Phoenix waived Derrick Jones Jr. However, on December 23, 2017, over two weeks after signing his one-year deal, James was waived by the Suns.